Types of Educational tests

 Test purpose:

-The educational achievement of the children and adolescents.
+The educational achievement of the children and adolescents, verison 3 expanded to adults.

 Score: